AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 Whether you're an aspiring developer, a seasoned programmer, or someone genuinely interested in technology, this guide is here to help you navigate the exciting world of open source development with AppFlowy!

 ### Overview
-<p>We will explore the process of contributing to AppFlowy and provide practical tips on how to make your first contribution.
+We will explore the process of contributing to AppFlowy and provide practical tips on how to make your first contribution.

 We'll demystify the process, highlight the benefits, and equip you with the essential tools and resources to get started on your open-source journey with AppFlowy.